samuelbartels21/envygeeks.io/source/_posts/2015-12-06-recursive-sub-navigation-with-jekyll-3-0.md

   - ruby
 ---

-Here it is, Jekyll 3 is finally stable and a lot of the sites I help manage that use Jekyll have all updated and a lot of them had some hefty customization's but with Jekyll 3.0 things got tons easier.
-Here is how you can go about making recursive navigation with Jekyll 3.0 with very little code:
+Jekyll 3 is stable, and a lot of the sites I help manage that use Jekyll have all updated and a lot of them had some hefty customization's but with Jekyll 3.0 customization is easier.
+Here is how you can go about making recursive navigation with Jekyll 3.0 with minimal code:

 <p class="code-file">
   _plugins/nav.rb